Johan Cruyff: Early life

-Hendrik Johannes "Johan" Cruyff was born on 25 April 1947 in the Burgerziekenhuis Hospital in Amsterdam.
+Hendrik Johannes "Johan" Cruyff was born on 25 April 1947 in the Burgerziekenhuis in Amsterdam.
 He grew up on a street five minutes away from Ajax's stadium, his first football club.
 Johan was the second son of Hermanus Cornelis Cruijff (1913–1959) and Petronella Bernarda Draaijer (1917–2007), from a humble, working-class background in east Amsterdam.
-Cruyff, encouraged by his influential football-loving father and his close proximity in Akkerstraat Stadium, played football with his schoolmates and older brother Henny (1944–2023) whenever he could, and idolised the prolific Dutch dribbler, Faas Wilkes.
+Cruyff grew up at Akkerstraat 32 in the Betondorp ('concrete village') neighbourhood, a district whose architectural style was described as "brutalist".
+Akkerstraat was five minutes away from De Meer Stadion, where the football club Ajax Amsterdam played its home games.
+His father Manus was a fan of Ajax.
+The environment in which the Cruyffs grew up is described by his biographer Auke Kok as business- and market-oriented, which distanced itself from leftist ideas.
+The young Cruyff was shaped by Calvinism; while he was considered a devout person and often referred to God, he later also experimented with spiritualistic practices to make contact with his deceased father.